GiosueSardoInfirri/Sort-in-FPGA/README.md

 Therefore, the `UART TX` accomplishes this operation and this whole scheme goes on until the FPGA does not see any incoming new byte.
 Actually, the FPGA stops receiving data and outputs the last $x_{delayed}$ numbers when two identical timestamps are received.
 This ending procedure can be changed and has been implemented in this way so to avoid further latency in the final bitstream transmission of the FPGA.

 This algorithm takes inspiration from the `Bubble sorting` algorithm and takes advantage of the time-bottleneck introduced by the communication through the serial port to fasten the reorder of the timestamps.
-If the normal `Bubble sorting` algorithm takes $\mathcal{O}(n^2)$ clock cycles, our implementation only needs $\mathcal{O}(n)$, whith the previously described limitations.
+If the normal `Bubble sorting` algorithm takes $\mathcal{O}(n^2)$ clock cycles, our implementation only needs $\mathcal{O}(n)$, with the previously described limitations and for the fixed *FGPA - Baudrate* of 115200 $bit/s$.

 ### UART component